Shared purity and concurrence of a mixture of ground and low-lying excited states as indicators of quantum phase transitions: One-dimensional transverse-field quantum Ising model

 \section{One-dimensional transverse-field quantum Ising model}

 The Hamiltonian of the transverse-field quantum Ising model can be written as

 where $\sigma^x$ and $\sigma^z$ are Pauli spin matrices and $\lambda$ is the ratio of the $xx$ coupling constant to the transverse magnetic field strength.
 We now discuss the concurrence of a mixture of the ground and low-lying excited states of the transverse-field quantum Ising model, whose ground state concurrence successfully detects the quantum phase transition present in the system~\cite{Osterloh2002}.
 For $\lambda<1$ and $\lambda>1$ the spin system lies in gapped phases.
 But at $\lambda=1$ the spin model has gapless excitations, and the system undergoes a quantum phase transition~\cite{Osterloh2002,Maharaj13430}.

+In this case, to look for the quantum phase transition in the model, we consider the profiles of the order parameters (concurrence and shared purity) in the two instances for which the quantum phase transition in the one-dimensional $J_1-J_2$ model was successfully detected.
+These are respectively the cases $(iii)$ and $(iv)$ of Sec.~\ref{II}.
+Accordingly we first consider the concurrence and shared purity of a mixture of the ground and first excited states with weights as in the thermal state, and a subsequent renormalization.
+They are shown in Figs.~\ref{iz_thermal_shortest_con} and~\ref{iz_thermal_shortest_Sp} respectively.
+The plots change their curvature close to the quantum phase transition point and phase transition points of the finite-size systems shift towards the actual phase transition point for larger system sizes.
+The extremum points of the derivatives of the concurrence and shared purity with respect to $\lambda$, is tabulated in the tables~\ref{lambda_C_pt} and~\ref{lambda_Sp_pt} respectively.

+Therefore, the order parameters applied to the reduced pseudo-thermal state detect the phase transition point.
+Finite-size scaling analyses for both plots are shown in the corresponding insets.
+We fit a straight line through the tabulated data points, on a log-log scale, and the scaling exponents are $0.6207$ for concurrence as the order parameter and $2.013$ for shared purity as the same.
+The fitted lines for concurrence and shared purity are given by Eqs.~(\ref{c_new}) and~(\ref{sp_new}), respectively :

+Note that, unlike the one-dimensional $J_1-J_2$ Heisenberg quantum spin system, the scaling exponent is same for odd- and even-site spin chains in this system.

-We check if concurrence and shared purity of nearest neighbor density matrices of the mixture of ground and low-lying excited states of Eq.~(\ref{density_matrix}) can detect this quantum phase transition.
+We then check if concurrence and shared purity of nearest neighbor density matrices of the mixture of ground and low-lying excited states as in Eq.~(\ref{density_matrix}) can detect this quantum phase transition.

 From Fig.~\ref{iz}, we note that the behavior of the concurrence in the nearest-neighbor density matrix obtained from the mixed state is similar to that of the concurrence in the nearest-neighbor density matrix of the ground state (as found in Refs.~\cite{Osterloh2002,PhysRevA.66.032110}).
 We plot the derivatives of the concurrence curves and fit a cubic polynomial through them in the region of interest, for different system sizes.
-The minimum points in the plot of derivatives indicate the corresponding quantum phase transition points - with finite-size error - and are tabulated in Table~\ref{lambda}.
+The minimum points in the plot of derivatives indicate the corresponding quantum phase transition points - with finite-size effects - and are tabulated in Table~\ref{lambda}.

 We fit a straight line through the tabulated data points, on a log-log scale, and find the scaling exponent to be $-1.458$, which is weaker than the scaling exponent \(-1.87\)~\cite{Osterloh2002}, when only the ground state concurrence is used to detect the same quantum phase transition.
 The fitted line in the current case is given by